Weiyuan-Lane/gcp-gke-tf/README.md

 ## #1.0.1 - Budgeting woes - [Link](https://weiyuan-liu.medium.com/figuring-it-out-its-google-s-cool-bernetes-time-1-0-1-budgeting-woes-7c4e583a929a?sk=8c63499b26ced6e2d5cb5187f0123054)

 Extension to the first episode in this series, where I cover more on creating budget alerts, and common mistakes to avoid when setting it up in Terraform!

 ---

+## #2 - Best ways to manage your GKE Cluster! - [Link](https://weiyuan-liu.medium.com/figuring-it-out-its-google-s-cool-bernetes-time-2-best-ways-to-manage-your-gke-cluster-dfa396c9a14e)

+Google Cloud Console, Kubectl, Kubernetes Dashboard, and K9s - which is the best for managing your Kubernetes cluster in Google Cloud?
+We discuss more here!

+See the [TL;DR](https://gist.github.com/Weiyuan-Lane/f7d7ffb4330d037b51093481ff02806e#file-gke_comparing_management_tools-md) for this post for a quick overview

+---